jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 tags: [How To, Videogames, Raspberry Pi, Retrogaming, Streaming]
 ---

 With <a href="https://retropie.org.uk/" target="_blank">RetroPie</a>, your Raspberry Pi can become the ultimate retro-gaming machine.
-Mega Drive, SNES and even PlayStation all run great - and (with a little extra work) you can even stream more taxing games from your home PC
+Mega Drive, SNES, even PlayStation all run great and with a little extra work you can stream more taxing games from your home PC

 Interested and want to get started?
 Read on